 License Terms page opens, click I accept.

-Next, setup offers to optimize security by turning on Windows Firewall in case it is turned off and no other firewall program is installed and active.
-In most cases, you can leave the If no firewall is turned on, turn on Windows Firewall (recommended) check box selected and click Next.
+Next, the setup file offers to optimize security by enabling Windows Firewall in case it is turned off and no other firewall program is installed and active.
+In most cases, you can leave the If no firewall is turned on, turn on Windows Firewall (recommended) checkbox ticked.

 Now setup is ready to install Microsoft Security Essentials.
 Click Install.